sercel98/sercel98/README.md

 ## :eyes: Interesting repositories

 ChurchApp and IbizaApp are multiplatform mobile applications developed in React Native using Expo.
-IbizaApp is a online liquor store App, currenly is avaliable in the Play Store as "La Cava de Chulo" (name of the client's bussines).
-ChurchApp is an informative app model for a religious community where they can post events, preaches and news.
+IbizaApp is a online liquor store App.
+ChurchApp is an informative app model for a religious community where they can see the posted events, preaches and news.

 JavaFirebaseClient and CupiCampeonato were academic projects created using Java.
 The first one uses CloudFirestore service for a No-SQL realtime database, and the second one uses JasperReports to generate PDF reports based on SQL queries